+- The Plan does not cover:

-- Medical services and supplies for home births. - Freestanding birthing centers. - Any treatment, procedure or prescription medication designed to create a Pregnancy. - The reversal of surgical sterilization. - Any form of preservation or long-term storage of reproductive materials.
+- Medical services and supplies for home births.

+- Freestanding birthing centers.

+- Any treatment, procedure or prescription medication designed to create a Pregnancy.

+- The reversal of surgical sterilization.

+- Any form of preservation or long-term storage of reproductive materials.